Wild About Coffee!

 Choosing the best drink for you.

 This is the magical beginning of all the coffee drinks.
 This method of coffee making, originating in Italy in the late 18th and early 19th century, has now has been much improved by the introduction of a highly sophisticated, efficient espresso machine.
 The roasted coffee beans are ground down to a fairly fine powder and firmly compressed.
 Hot water is forced through the finely ground coffee at very high pressure (130psi) This process is used to express the coffee flavors in the espresso, giving a caffeinated drink that is richer and bolder than regular coffee.
 The pressurised hot water forced through the ground coffee causes the trapped CO2 out which combines with the oils and floats on top - known as “the crema”.
 An espresso coffee is very strong with a very real kick, normally served neat in very small cups.
+For a larger drink an Espresso is topped up with hot water and renamed an "Americano" - a black coffee, often served with a small jug of hot or cold milk on the side to be added to taste.

 The complete opposite to the espresso, as the name implies, it produces a very milky drink.
 An espresso is made in a normal sized cup or glass and then hot frothly milk is poured quickly on top.
 A long spoon is often used to ensure complete mixing and a froth design placed on top can give an appealing finish.
 A “Flat White” is the same, (without the froth design), but with a double portion of coffee.
+Coffee and chocolate blend well together, indulge in a couple of spoonfuls of pure chocolate added to your latte and you have a "Mocha".

 After making the espresso it is swirled around in the cup to leave a lining of coffee around the sides.
 Hot frothed milk is slowly and gently added to lay on top of the coffee.
 This results in the espresso staying at the bottom with the milk and froth above.
 The coffee around the inside walls of the cup being lifted to the surface.
 Drinking the espresso through the milky froth to give a creamy finish is appreciated by most palettes.
 A minimal sprinkling of chocolate powder is often placed on the surface.